lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 one: a restore brings its panes back exactly as the layout would build them, so there is nothing to relaunch, and every other tab is vetoed by the program running in it.
 That left `shell` as the one tab rebuilt on every single startup.

+`oneshot` panes are the exception that doesn't reopen that hole. `fastfetch` prints and exits, so a restored `shell` tab is still "only shells" as far as rebuilding goes — rebuilding it to get the banner back would throw away the cwds the restore just recovered.
+Instead the command is typed into the shell already sitting in the pane, over `pane.send_text`, and only when that pane settles to an idle prompt.
+A pane you left something running in keeps it.

 Rebuilding is not free. `layout.apply` against an existing tab hands back a _new_ tab id, so the `~` space came out of a `herd --reset` with `shell` sitting